-Take a light object – let’s say a bar of soap – and drop it on your foot.
-What’s the chance of it only hitting your toes?
+Take a light object – let's say a bar of soap – and drop it on your foot.
+What's the chance of it only hitting your toes?
 More than likely, it also hit the rest of your foot.
-This is the exact reason that metatarsal guards were invented – people realized that while a steel toe does a good job of protecting the toes, the protected area was not enough.
+This is the exact reason that met guards were invented – to protect your feet from sudden impacts and direct trauma from falling heavy objects.

 The Pain of Metatarsal Fractures

 Metatarsal fractures are one of the most common foot fractures and a real pain to deal with.
 Not to mention they can take months or even years to fully heal.
 Needless to say, such an injury can put you out of action for a considerable amount of time, depending on severity.

 Best case scenario, you'll suffer an incomplete fracture and “only” have to deal with swelling and pain, but still be able to walk, although gingerly.
 More likely, your foot won't be able to bear your weight and you will have to take a leave from work until it heals.

 Depending on the severity of the injury and whether displacement has occurred or not, you may need surgical help, physical therapy or it can heal naturally, but whatever the case may be, you can count on not being able to work for at least a couple of weeks.

 Hence, the primary purpose of met guard boots is to provide you with metatarsal protection and potentially save you from the lingering effects of these types of injuries.

 Metatarsal work boots can have an internal or an external guard.
 The met guards are made from impact-resistant plastics that cover the fragile bones all the way to the safety toe, and can be covered in leather for protection from heat and sparks.